 1. Crab and Lobster Inn, Bembridge

 32 Forelands Field Rd, Bembridge PO35 5TR

 My boyfriend and I found the Crab and Lobster Inn by accident.
 A happy, delicious accident as we were lost in the depths of Bembridge.
-It’s a traditional pub, but serves excellent, above standard food with a seafood theme.
+It’s a traditional Isle of Wight pub, but serves excellent, above standard food with a seafood theme.
 They proudly serve locally sourced seafood and island reared meats.

 – Yum!
 Definitely one of the best Isle of Wight restaurants!